 - Gas Lighting

-- Sharona was a victim of this, where her writing professor attempted to discredit her sanity by having her adulturer pose as a dying man with a knife in the chest and a screwdriver sticking out of his ear, stating that "Douglas is worried about her.", and then have him disappear when she tries to show them: Thrice.
-Turns out, she was doing this because earlier, Sharona wrote a mystery paper which was about a woman who kills her husband with a toxin that can emulate a heart attack, and the writing professor and the lover decided to repeat history on her husband, and thus cover themselves in case Sharona gets suspicious.
+- Sharona is made a victim of this in "Mr. Monk and the Girl Who Cried Wolf", where her writing professor Meredith Preminger tries to discredit her sanity by having her lover, a security guard named Denny Graf, pose as a dying man with a knife in his blood-soaked chest and a screwdriver sticking out of his ear, stating "Douglas is worried about you", and then have him disappear when she tries to show him to Monk: Thrice.
+Turns out, she is doing this because Sharona has written a mystery paper which was about a woman who kills her husband by feeding him tomato soup laced with a toxin that can emulate a heart attack, which Meredith and her lover have decided will be helpful to use against her husband, and thus cover their tracks in case Sharona gets suspicious.

 - Gay Paree: This show has had some involvement with the City of Light:

 - In "Mr. Monk and the Paperboy", Monk solved a murder in France just by reading a newspaper article in the International section of the San Francisco Chronicle.
-It's even brought up in the novel Mr. Monk is Miserable, where Chief Inspector Philippe Le Roux mentions this to Monk and Natalie when he first meets them.
+This is even called back to in the novel Mr. Monk is Miserable, where Chief Inspector Philippe Le Roux mentions this to Monk and Natalie when he first meets them.

-- Partial subversion in the novel Mr. Monk is Miserable, where Natalie expects to eat croissants and whatnot while enjoying the rustic splendor of the city.
-As soon as she sees the lights on the Eiffel Tower, and the Roue de Paris, and the Arc de Triomphe merely because L'Arche de le Defense is visible from the top of it, she launches into a long character filibuster (with which Lee Goldberg may or may not have agreed) about how commercialism and "doing things bigger" has ruined her beautiful city from being the way it was twenty years ago on her honeymoon with Mitch.
+- Partial subversion is Mr. Monk is Miserable, where Natalie expects to eat croissants and whatnot while enjoying the rustic splendor of the city.
+As soon as she sees the lights on the Eiffel Tower, and the Roue de Paris, and the Arc de Triomphe merely because L'Arche de le Defense is visible from the top of it, she launches into a long Character Filibuster (with which Lee Goldberg may or may not have agreed) about how commercialism and "doing things bigger" has ruined her beautiful city from being the way it was twenty years ago on her honeymoon with Mitch.
 Then she finds an enormous parisian flat with a personal cafe and a waterfall being run by a sewer

 mutant vagrant (It Makes Sense in Context) and repeatedly waxes poetically throughout the book about how Paris even has better garbage than San Francisco note .
 Triple-subverted (or was it?) with a lampshade by Randy when the police are completely blase about a criminal plummeting to his death directly in front of them: